-A: If you are looking for a safe dental visit during COVID-19, meet our biological dentist, who works hard in providing a safe place for patients, dentists, and team members.
+A: If you are looking for a safe dental visit during COVID-19, our dentists work extremely hard to ensure they are providing a safe place for patients, dentists, and team members.

 Q: I am an immuno-compromised and know that healthy gums are essential to keep me at my healthiest.
 Yet, I am worried about visiting the dentist.
 How can I have a safe dental visit?

 A: Healthy gums are an essential part of being healthy overall.
-If you are concerned about safety, consider seeing our biological dentist.
-Biological dentists practice dentistry to assure that patients and team members have the healthiest environment free of common pathogens encountered in dentistry.
+Our dentists practice dentistry to ensure that all patients and team members have the healthiest environment free of common pathogens that can be encountered in dentistry.

 Q: Can my dental treatment wait until fall?

 A: Most dental diseases, such as cavities, gum disease, and low-grade infection, are painless.
 The pain develops when the disease reaches its final stage.
 At this stage, the cost of treatment increases dramatically.
 But, prognosis decreases.
 In deciding to wait, you should consider the current condition and the stage of it.
 If you need help in choosing, please email our treatment coordinators or schedule a FREE Online Virtual Visit with one of our dentists.

 Q: I had an infected tooth before the pandemic, can this infection grow and affect my overall health?

 A: If a tooth becomes infected, a small area around the tooth can become infected.
 This type of infection is a low-grade infection.
 Likewise, this type of infection can be painless.
 Unfortunately, if this infection gets bigger, it will affect the soft structure of a face.
 It will also create swelling, putting a patient at risk for a life-threatening situation.

 Q: I had SRP before the pandemic, should I consider my gum disease under control?